-I get it, I get it… I know that when you see WORK and STUDY visa, you’re not thinking about sipping coconuts on the beach, but I’m telling you, there’s nothing quite like working and living abroad to HELP you travel.
+I get it, I get it… I know that when you see me talking about a WORKING holiday visa for Americans, you’re not thinking about sipping coconuts on the beach, but I’m telling you, there’s nothing quite like working and living abroad to HELP you travel.

 You’re also not obligated to work the entire time.
 You’re welcome to come to the country, work and save for a few months, then take off the rest of the time to travel.
 It’s all up to you.

-Imagine flying across the world in three separate flights from the USA to see those three countries.
+Imagine flying across the world on four separate flights from the USA to see those three countries.
 Yeah, we’re talking THOUSANDS of dollars instead of a few hundred.
-Not to mention you’d have to probably take those vacations over the course of two to three years because of your vacation day restraints and needing to save way more money.
+Not to mention you’d have to probably take those vacations over the course of two to three years because of your vacation day restraints and the need to save way more money.

 Which way sounds more appealing, cheaper, and adventurous to you?